 Superficial knowledge provides reasoning without understanding.
 A common example of superficial reasoning is reasoning by symbol manipulation, without regard to the meaning of the symbols.

-Deep knowledge requires the ability to predict and explain, and requires some form of model.
+Deep knowledge requires the ability to predict and explain, and requires some form of model combined with experience.

 Expert Systems are a technology that attempts to solve problems purely with Declarative and Procedural representations.